Dave Alexander (musician)

-David Michael Alexander (June 3, 1947 – February 10, 1975) was an American musician, best known as the original bassist for influential protopunk band The Stooges.
+David Michael Alexander (June 3, 1947 – February 10, 1975) was an American musician, best known as the original bassist for influential proto-punk band The Stooges.
+He was posthumously inducted into the Rock and Roll Hall of Fame in 2010 as a member of The Stooges.

 Biography

 After his family relocated to Ann Arbor, Michigan, from Whitmore Lake, Michigan, Alexander attended Pioneer High School in Ann Arbor, where he met brothers Ron and Scott Asheton.
 "Zander" (as Alexander was known) dropped out after 45 minutes on the first day of his senior year in 1965 to win a bet.
-Later in 1965, Ron sold his motorcycle and they went to England to see The Who and to "try and find The Beatles".
+Later in 1965, Ron sold his motorcycle and then went to England to see The Who and to "try and find The Beatles".

 Alexander and the Asheton brothers soon met Iggy Pop and formed The Stooges in 1967.
 Although Alexander was a total novice on his instrument, he was a quick learner and subsequently had a hand in arranging, composing and performing all of the songs that appeared on the band's first two albums, The Stooges and Fun House.
 He is often credited by Pop and was credited by the late Ron Asheton in interviews with being the primary composer of the music for the Stooges songs "We Will Fall", "Little Doll" (both on The Stooges), "Dirt" and "1970" (both on Fun House).

 Alexander was fired from the band in August 1970 after showing up at the Goose Lake International Music Festival too drunk to play.
 After his dismissal, Alexander was replaced by bassists Zeke Zettner and Jimmy Recca, though Ron Asheton played bass on the first studio album post-Alexander, Raw Power.
 Alexander remained close friends with both Asheton brothers, as well as with Bill Cheatham, who was a roadie and high school friend of both Alexander and the Asheton brothers.
 Alexander did not join another band after his dismissal from The Stooges, instead mainly relying on money made from investments made in the stock market to make ends meet.

-Death
+Death and tribute

 Alexander died of pulmonary edema in 1975, at the age of 27 in Ann Arbor, after being admitted to a hospital for pancreatitis, which was linked to his alcoholism.
+During The Stooges' induction into the Rock and Roll Hall of Fame in 2010, Iggy Pop paid tribute to Alexander during his speech.